We are growing an intentional community of homeschoolers + unschoolers in Philadelphia committed to radically reimagining education.

 Instead of mandatory classes that intend to teach adult- determined content, Wild Seeds students and staff center passion-driven education.
 By participating in community meetings and the daily cycle of intention and reflection, students and facilitators share their interests and goals.
 Facilitators, students, and outside experts create offerings based on shared interests that are available to any Wild Seeds student.
 Have an offering to share?

 Young people participate in active community building through collaborative projects, sharing learning, negotiating resource sharing, practicing dialogue based conflict resolution strategies, and participating in small group cycles of intention and reflection.
-Young people also experience the wider school community, composed of parents, experts in the Philadelphia community, and Parks and Rec collaborators.
+Young people also experience the wider school community, composed of parents and experts in the Philadelphia community.
 Young people have the opportunity to explore the freedom and responsibility of self-directing in community with others.